Pet Care Home

 Aquarium Setup

-Black Neon Tetras are somewhat more demanding than the Neon Tetra and should have soft, peat-filtered water.
+Black Neon Tetras are somewhat more demanding than the Neon Tetra.
+This fish is active and does best with a half dozen of its kind to school with, so it requires at least a 20-gallon aquarium.
+It can thrive in many aquarium conditions, but does best when kept in soft, peat-filtered water, especially when breeding.
 These fish prefer some plant cover and a darker gravel.

 • Minimum Tank Size: 20 gal (76 L) - This fish requires at least twenty gallons and a half dozen of its kind to school with.

-• Substrate Type: Any - They appreciate a darker colored gravel.
+• Substrate Type: Any – They appreciate a dark gravel.

-• Lighting Needs: Low - subdued lighting - Subdued lighting and a dark, shadowy set up bring out the best of the iridescence of their coloration.
+• Lighting Needs: Low – subdued lighting – Subdued lighting and a dark, shadowy setup will best showcase the iridescence of their coloration.

 • Hardness Range: 6 - 15 dGH